Body-Odor Fetish

 Psychology

 The leading explanation grounds olfactophilia in the unusual neuroanatomy of smell.
 Olfaction is the one human sense that largely bypasses the thalamus and projects directly to forebrain structures (the piriform cortex, amygdala, and entorhinal cortex feeding the hippocampus) so that, as the anatomy of the olfactory system shows, odors are tightly bound to emotion and long-term memory.
-Human attraction is genuinely shaped by scent: Claus Wedekind's celebrated "sweaty T-shirt" experiment, MHC-dependent mate preferences in humans (1995), found that women tended to prefer the body odor of men whose major histocompatibility complex genes differed most from their own: evidence that immune-gene compatibility is signalled through smell.
+Human attraction is genuinely shaped by scent: Claus Wedekind's celebrated "sweaty T-shirt" experiment, MHC-dependent mate preferences in humans (1995), found that women tended to prefer the body odor of men whose major histocompatibility complex genes differed most from their own, evidence that immune-gene compatibility is signalled through smell.
 Olfactophilia is best understood as an intensification of this ordinary channel of attraction, in which scent becomes a salient, sometimes dominant, erotic focus.
 The evidence base specific to the fetish (as opposed to scent attraction generally) is thin, and the interest is rarely associated with distress.

 Prevalence & culture

 In its mild form, responsiveness to a partner's natural scent is close to universal; a defined fetish focus on body odor is more niche, but still sits among the more common partialisms in fetish catalogues.
-There are no rigorous standalone prevalence figures for olfactophilia itself, researchers note that scent-focused paraphilias are under-studied, but related work helps bracket it: in the large fetish-forum analysis by Scorolli and colleagues (2007), body-part and bodily-feature interests (which include scent-adjacent foci such as feet and body fluids) made up a large share of fetish communities.
+There are no rigorous standalone prevalence figures for olfactophilia itself, and researchers note that scent-focused paraphilias are under-studied, but related work helps bracket it: in the large fetish-forum analysis by Scorolli and colleagues (2007), body-part and bodily-feature interests (which include scent-adjacent foci such as feet and body fluids) made up a large share of fetish communities.
 The interest has visible online communities, overlaps with worn-garment and sweat subcultures, and is reflected more broadly in the perfume industry's centuries-long preoccupation with scent and desire.

 Safety, consent & law